 Writing Career and Relationships

 With the early 1860s behind her, Dickinson’s productivity dropped off.
 She was constantly dealing with personal problems, losses, and the struggles of the household.
 It was around this period that Dickinson became a true recluse.
 She did not leave the house unless she absolutely had to and therefore began to develop something of a reputation in town.
-The writer did not stop contact with the outside world entirely though, maintaining her garden obsessively.
+Despite her reclusive life, the writer did not stop contact with the outside world entirely though, maintaining her garden obsessively.

 Dickinson’s father died in June of 1874 and Emily did not leave her room to attend the funeral.
 Almost exactly a year later her mother suffered a stroke.
 The final years of Dickinson’s own life were difficult.
 Her mother’s death was followed quickly by one of Dickinson’s nephews.

 Although today she is known as an incredibly prolific writer, during her lifetime only a dozen or so poems were ever published.
+The overwhelming majority of Dickinson’s poems were released posthumously.
 After her death, her sister Lavinia discovered a collection of almost 1800 poems amongst her possessions.
-The volume, Complete Poems was published in 1955.
+These were published later in editions.
+It was rumored that Susan Dickinson, Emily’s sister-in-law got in the way of an earlier release of Dickinson’s poetry due to having her own visions for the work.

 In 1885, Dickinson fainted while cooking and was confined to her bed for the following months.
 Her final letter was sent to her cousins in mid-1886.
 She died on 15 May 1886 at the age of fifty-five.
-At the time, her death was put down to Bright’s disease.
-A kidney disease which is accompanied by high blood pressure and heart disease.
+At the time, the poet’s death was put down to Bright’s disease.
+A kidney disease that is accompanied by high blood pressure and heart disease.

 Influence from other Poets